John Siddique

-John Siddique (born July 1964) is a spiritual teacher, poet, and author.
+John Siddique (born July 1964) is an author and spiritual teacher.

-Siddique has had nine books published and his teachings and writings have featured in Time Magazine, The Guardian, Granta, on CNN and the BBC.
+Siddique has published nine books and his writings and teachings have featured in Time Magazine, The Guardian, Granta, on CNN and the BBC.
 The Times of India called him "Rebellious by nature, pure at heart."
 The Spectator magazine described him as "A stellar British poet."
 New York Times correspondent Bina Shah says Siddique is "One of the best poets of our generation."
 Former Scottish Poet Laureate Jackie Kay speaks of Siddique's writing as being "A brilliant balancing act."